LewisLee26/Pangu-Weather-Attention-Head-Visualisation/README.md

 ## Summary
 This web app is for interactively visualising the attention heads of the weather forecasting machine learning model, [Pangu-Weather](https://github.com/198808xc/Pangu-Weather).
+This app takes inspiration from [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) and [ViT-Prisma](https://github.com/soniajoseph/ViT-Prisma), libraries used for visualising transformer models.

 ## Set Up